decentraland/documentation/content/creator/sdk7/projects/workspaces.md

 ## Run a workspace

-Run `npm start` on the root folder of the workspace.
+Run `npm run start` on the root folder of the workspace.
 This runs all of the projects at the same time, viewable in a single preview window.
 This preview behaves just like when previewing a single scene.

 Any smart wearables in the workspace are available to try on by looking for them in the backpack.